-- The owner is set to the currently logged-in user - Access permissions are inherited from the entity (see note below) - Reassigning a piece of metadata will overwrite the old value
+- The owner is set to the currently logged-in user - Reassigning a piece of metadata will overwrite the old value

 This is suitable for most purposes.
 Be careful to note which attributes are metadata and which are built in to the entity type that you are working with.
 You do not need to save an entity after adding or updating metadata.
 You do need to save an entity if you have changed one of its built in attributes.
 As an example, if you changed the access id of an ElggObject, you need to save it or the change isn't pushed to the database.